 ACC’s Reserve Officer volunteers work on the front lines with our Animal Control Officers as they respond to animal emergencies and enforce animal welfare laws throughout our city.
 This program requires that participants first volunteer and accrue hours in an animal-handling volunteer position.

 Veterinary volunteers assist our team of veterinarians and veterinary technicians in many ways.
 Holding animals during procedures, medicating animals, cleaning cages and helping with general duties benefit the staff and the animals in our care.
+Volunteers should have veterinary experience.

 Social Media Volunteers